 Total average interest rate incl.

-1 Calculation basis: actual remaining debt (nominal amount), excluding mandatory convertible bond
+1 Based on nominal remaining debt, excluding mandatory convertible bond

-2 Convertible bond 2017–2024 (coupon reduced to 1.50% after receipt of an investment grade rating) and last coupon payments for the mandatory convertible bond 2020–2023 which is classified as debt.
-This bond underwent mandatory premature conversion at the beginning of October 2021.
+2 Convertible bond 2017–2024 (coupon reduction to 1.5% following the receipt of an investment grade rating).
+After conversions, only EUR 9.7 million were outstanding at the end of March.
+The mandatory convertible bond was subject to early mandatory conversion at the beginning of October 2021.

 3 Including IFRS 5